serafdev/serafdev/README.md

 I only want to code, drink tea, and chill at the Mosque.

+Please subscribe to my Newsletter! [https://seraf.dev](https://seraf.dev)

 ## Studies
 - Computer Science Major @UdeM
 - Other random things like Finance @HEC, International Trade @Cegep, some Physics here and there

 ## Work
-Started Software Engineering professionally on December 2016 and am currently working as a Software Contractor (start 2019) and doing DevOps work for the community @ccil-kbw
+Started Software Engineering professionally on December 2016 and am currently working as a Software Contractor (start 2019) and doing Software and DevOps work for the community @ccil-kbw

 Toolset:
 - Kubernetes